Living with Cassowaries

-If you are lucky enough to live among cassowaries or are visiting areas where they live, please take these steps to ensure the safety both of you and these magnificent birds.
+If you are lucky enough to live among cassowaries or are visiting areas where they live, please take the steps below to ensure your safety and the safety of these magnificent birds.

 DO NOT FEED CASSOWARIES

 Cassowaries can become used to hand-feeding, thus increasing their exposure to the risks posed in developed areas, such as vehicle strikes and dog attacks.
 Hand-feeding can also lead to confrontations between Cassowaries and humans.
 Following cyclones, the Queensland Parks & Wildlife Service organises feeding in a manner that is safe for both birds and people.
-If your living with cassowaries in your area or visiting Cassowary Country, please dispose of food rubbish safely and secure your compost bin to prevent ‘raids’ by cassowaries and other wildlife.
+If you’re living with cassowaries in your area or visiting Cassowary Country, please dispose of food rubbish safely and secure your compost bin to prevent ‘raids’ by cassowaries and other wildlife.

 Road accidents are the leading cause of cassowary mortality in Queensland.
 Drive safely in cassowary country and be alert for cassowary crossing signs and the birds themselves.
 Do not throw rubbish or feed cassowaries from your vehicle.
 Alert oncoming drivers to cassowaries on the road by flashing your headlights.
 Cassowaries are most active in the early morning and late afternoons but may be encountered at any time of day.
 Vehicles are the single biggest cause of cassowary mortality in some areas.
 When driving through cassowary habitat, particularly around Mission Beach, Bramston Beach, Coquette Point, Etty Bay, Paluma, and Cape Tribulation, please drive with care and BE CASS-O-WARY!